Non-solvable torsion-free virtually solvable groups: generalities

+A finite perfect group is {\it minimal\/} if it is nontrivial and all of its proper subgroups are solvable.
+The minimal simple groups are $PSL(2,q)$ for $q=2^p$ with $p$ a prime, $q=3^\ell$ with $\ell$ odd, $q=p$ a prime such that $p^2\equiv-1$ mod (5), a Suzuki group $Sz(2^p)$ with $p$ an odd prime or $PSL(3,3)$ \cite{Th}.
+(We shall use ``simple" to mean ``non-abelian and simple" throughout.)
+Every finite simple group contains a minimal simple group \cite{BW}.
+(This is not entirely obvious from the definitions!)
+There appears to be no corresponding determination of minimal perfect groups.

-We shall assume throughout this paper that $S$ is a torsion free virtually solvable group.
-A virtually solvable group $S$ has a solvable radical $\widetilde{S}$ of finite index.
-If $S$ is not solvable then the lowest term of a composition series for $S/\widetilde{S}$ is a finite simple group, and so contains a minimal simple group \cite{BW}.
-We shall say that $S$ is {\it TFNS} if it is not solvable, and is {\it minimal TFNS\/} if it is finitely generated, $S/\widetilde{S}$ is a minimal simple group and $S$ has minimal Hirsch length for such groups.
-(Cf. \cite[Definition 2.1]{LuS}.)
-If $S$ is minimal TFNS then $h(S)\leq15$, by the observations in the first paragraph of the introduction.
+A virtually solvable group $G$ has a maximal solvable normal subgroup $\widetilde{G}$ of finite index.
+If $G$ is not solvable then the lowest term of a composition series for $G/\widetilde{G}$ is a finite simple group, and so contains a minimal simple group \cite{BW}.

 An {\it outer action\/} of a group $H$ on a group $G$ is a homomorphism $\theta:H\to{Out(G)}$.
 Such a homomorphism induces homomorphisms from $H$ to $Aut(G/G')$ and $Aut(\zeta{G})$.
 We shall say that the action $\theta$ is {\it effective\/} if it is a monomorphism.